 Hi, I'm a PhD student at NYU Center for Data Science.
 I'm an avid learner and dedicated marathon runner.
 My favorite quote is from legendary marathon runner Eliud Kipchoge: "Only the disciplined ones are free in life.
 If you are undisciplined, you are a slave to your moods, you are a slave to your passions.
 That’s a fact."

 I'm a dedicated distance runner.
-I have completed six marathons since high school.
 I run about 50km per week.
-My marathon PR is 03:32:14.
-My half marathon PR is 01:29:40.
+My marathon PR is 3:32:14.
+My half marathon PR is 1:29:40.
 My 5k PR is 18:43.
 I'm also a NCCA-certified personal trainer and a sports nutrition specialist.
 I served as the president of Rice Road Runners for 2 years when I was an undergrad.
 I believe that nothing is more valuable than a healthy body and mind so I will keep running and encourage other people to run together.

 I also keep a blog about food, sports and life thoughts in general.